LCPQ/qcmath/README.md

 ```
 The $\mathbf{X}^{\text{pp/hh}}$ and $\mathbf{Y}^{\text{pp/hh}}$ are the double addition/removal transition coefficients matrices.
 We can obtain the correlation energy at the pp-RPA level using [^7]
 $$E_c^{\text{pp-RPA}} =  \frac{1}{2} \left(\sum_n \Omega_n^{\text{pp}}  - \sum_n \Omega_n^{\text{hh}}  - \text{Tr}\mathbf{C}^{\text{pp}} - \text{Tr}\mathbf{D}^{\text{hh}}\right)$$
 The keyword to use pp-RPA is `"pp-RPA"`.
-Note that TDA is also available with the option `"TDA"=True`.
+Note that TDA is also available with the option `"TDA"->True`.

 ### Bethe-Salpeter equation (BSE)
 The Bethe-Salpeter equation (BSE) is related to the two-body Green's function (2-GF).
 The central quantity is the so-called BSE kernel defined as the functional derivative of the self-energy with respect to the 1-GF.
 There are several approximations of the self-energy and each one of them leads to a different BSE approximation.
 The common central equation is the following eigenvalue equation